 Using the same principle as before, we can now slide this up the fretboard and press the first finger down across the strings at the third fret to produce the G minor chord below.

-Just in case you haven’t yet learnt the notes on the sixth string, here they are again:
+Just in case you haven’t yet learned the notes on the sixth string, here they are again:

 That’s the first minor chord shape.
 The second shape below is the A min chord.